kyverno/chainsaw/website/docs/quick-start/try-catch.md

 # Use try, catch and finally

-A test step is made of 3 main blocks used to determine the actions Chainsaw will perform when executing the step, depending on the test outcome.
+A test step is made of 3 main blocks used to determine the actions Chainsaw will perform when executing the step, depending on operations outcome.

 - The [try](../step/try.md) block *(required)*
 - The [catch](../step/catch.md) block *(optional)*